mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/security/ent/secrets/unseal-store/index.md

 The intended status of the seal is persisted, so if one of the prerequisites for sealing the store occurs, `dcos-secrets` will unseal it again automatically even after being restarted.
 Only the steps depicted in [sealing the store](/mesosphere/dcos/1.13/security/ent/secrets/seal-store/) will seal it back.

 **Prerequisites:**
 - [DC/OS CLI installed](/mesosphere/dcos/1.13/cli/install/)
 - Logged into the DC/OS CLI as a superuser via `dcos auth login`
 - You must follow the steps in [Downloading the Root Cert](/mesosphere/dcos/1.13/security/ent/tls-ssl/get-cert/) before issuing the `curl` commands in this section.
 # <a name="unseal-def-keys"></a>Unsealing a Secret Store sealed with default keys

-1. From a terminal prompt, check the status of the Secret Store via the following command.
+1. From a terminal prompt, check the status of the Secret Store:

    ```bash
    curl --cacert dcos-ca.crt -H "Authorization: token=$(dcos config show core.dcos_acs_token)" $(dcos config show core.dcos_url)/secrets/v1/seal-status/default